Our Approach to Responsible Mining

 The 17 United Nations (UN) Sustainable Development Goals (SDGs) were adopted by all UN member states in 2015 to provide a shared blueprint and set targets for peace and prosperity for people and the planet.
 We have embedded the SDG targets into the methodology of our materiality assessment, which has helped us to identify the SDGs where we can have the greatest impact for the communities and countries where we operate.

-Eldorado Material Issue Related SDG Eldorado Contributions and Performance
+Eldorado Material Issue Related SDG Eldorado’s Progress

-Eldorado promotes a strong, Company-wide workplace health and safety culture:
+Eldorado promotes a strong, company-wide workplace health and safety culture:

 Eldorado works to manage our water consumption while collaborating with local communities and governments by: